-They also had to cut a hole into the back of turret, to mount the radios, in a new armored box, because the gun still had to recoil into the radio bustle at the back of the turret.
-The armored box also worked as a counter weight for the longer barrel.
-They also eliminated the co drivers position, and put a cast armored plug over the gun port.
-The space was filled with ammo, since the 17 pounder ammo was longer than the 75mm ammo.
+They also had to cut a hole into the back of the turret, to mount the radios, in a new armored box, because the gun still had to recoil into the radio bustle at the back of the turret.
+The armored box also worked as a counterweight for the longer barrel.
+They also eliminated the co-drivers position and put a cast armored plug over the gun port.
+The co-drivers space was filled with ammo since the 17 pounder ammo was longer than the 75mm ammo it took more space.
 They also had to eliminate the gun stabilizer to fit the gun.

-The Firefly in a generic sense is easy to identify, you look for a 75mm gun turret, with a much longer gun with a ball shaped muzzle brake.
+The Firefly in a generic sense is easy to identify, you look for a 75mm gun turret, with a much longer gun with a ball-shaped muzzle brake.
 The turret will also have a loaders hatch and an armored box on the rear.
-The ball gun in the front will be covered by a big hunk of armor.
 From there, you have to look at the details, but it’s easy enough.

 Sherman Ic Firefly: The Rarest Firefly

 This is the Firefly based on the Sherman I or the M4.
 The lower case C after the Roman numeral designates the tank is armed with a 17 pounder.
 An M4 is a welded hull tank powered by an R975, so you look for the grate free engine deck, with the big armored flap covering an air intake.
 Or, if the tank is welded, and does not have large spaces between the bogie assemblies, then it’s an Ic Firefly.